-Figure B.3.1.5.4-1: Estimation of SNR range for Direct near field (DNF)
+Figure B.3.1.5.4-1: Estimation of single band UE SNR range for Direct near field (DNF)

 The test equipment must supply at least the wanted noise level at the reference point.
 If the noise was lower, the degradation in SNR would be greater than 1dB, and may cause a conformant UE to fail.